 Reproductive structures: production patterns in time and space

-For other organisms, the processes of both sex and reproduction are involve specific structures that are continuously or periodically produced that are specialized for those purposes.
+For other organisms, the processes of both sex and reproduction involve specific structures that are specialized for those purposes.
+These may be either continuously or periodically produced.
 For example, normal fungal growth produces hyphae that are able to explore the medium it is growing in and obtain materials needed for growth.
 To reproduce asexually, e.g., with conidia, a fungal filament grows in a different direction (usually upwards) and produces a series of small, easily detached cells that can be dispersed.
-Thus, the fungus has shifted some of its activities from its normal growth mode to reproductive mode.
+Thus, the fungus has shifted some of its activities from its normal growth mode to reproduct ive mode.
 Another example would be dimorphic fronds in ferns (Fig. 2, see also sensitive fern) and horsetails; the plant makes one kind of leaf for reproduction and another type of leaf for photosynthesis–consequently its ability to photosynthesize is reduced as its ability to reproduce increases.

 For some plants, sexual reproduction involves a dramatic reorganization comparable to the slime mold.
 Remember that a flower is a transformed branch and that branches are ‘new modules’, significant not only for their growth but also because of its potential to produce even more modules.
 The transition of that branch to a flower changes all this — it converts an indeterminate structure, capable of growing and producing more modules, into a determinate structure that produces a flower or flowers and then a fruit and then dies, eliminating that module, and removing its potential to produce any other modules.
 If all the shoots of a plant transition to flowering at the same time, then the plant as a whole becomes determinate and will die after fruiting.
 This is what happens in wheat (Fig. 3).